davidpacold/Airia-Powered-Slackbot/README.md

 *Basic Features:*
 1. In Slack, type `/ask-airia test message` in any channel
-2. Send a direct message to your Airia bot
+2. Send a direct message to your AI Assistant
-3. Mention the bot with `@Airia Bot test message` in a channel
+3. Mention the bot with `@AI Assistant test message` in a channel

 *Advanced Features:*
 4. Start a thread in a channel, then click the three dots menu (⋮) and select "Summarize Thread"
-5. Use the lightning bolt (⚡) icon in the message compose box and select "Ask Airia"
+5. Use the lightning bolt (⚡) icon in the message compose box and select "Ask AI Assistant"
 6. In Slack Workflow Builder, create a new workflow and add the "Generate response" step
 7. Share a link from your configured domain to see link unfurling